+weather, fires, earthquakes, tornadoes, floods, droughts and significant changes in water levels in waterways.
+Any of these events could lead to substantial financial losses.

+C2.2

+(C2.2) Describe your process(es) for identifying, assessing and responding to climaterelated risks and opportunities.

+Value chain stage(s) covered

+Direct operations Upstream Downstream

+Risk management process

 Integrated into multi-disciplinary company-wide risk management process

 Frequency of assessment

 More than once a year

 Time horizon(s) covered

-Long-term
+Short-term Medium-term Long-term

 Description of process

-Our company has a formal process in place to provide regular updates regarding discrete environmental matters, some of which relate to climate-related risks, to the Audit and Oversight Committee of the board via a quarterly report from the vice president-environmental, who also provides an annual presentation to the committee or more frequently as requested by the committee.
+Our company has a formal process in place to provide regular updates regarding discrete environmental matters, some of which relate to climate-related risks, to the Audit and Oversight Committee of the board via a guarterly report from the vice president-environmental, who also provides an annual presentation to the committee or more frequently as requested by the committee.
 The chief executive officer and other members of executive management provide the board with more frequent updates on this subject as necessary.
 The Audit and Oversight Committee assists the board of directors in carrying out its oversight responsibility of the company's compliance with legal and regulatory requirements and various risk exposures.
 The committee is responsible for discussing, among other things, the company's major, discrete risk exposures and the steps management has taken to monitor and control such exposures.
-We continuously monitor our assets as well as the legislative, regulatory and legal developments in this area.
+We continuously monitor our assets as well as legislative, regulatory and legal developments in the utility industry.
 In addition, we are members of, and actively participate in, several industry organizations, including the Edison Electric Institute and the American Gas Association, which are involved in the legislative and regulatory process.

 Broader, climate-related risk oversight remains the responsibility of the full board.
 Throughout the year, the board engages in substantive discussions with management about the company's long-term strategy, which the board must evaluate within the context of the many risks and opportunities facing the utility sector, including those related to climate change.